indiqusdocs/apiculus/docs/Subscribers/Compute/Kubernetes/ClusterOperations.md

 ## Powering ON/OFF a Cluster

-Kubernetes clusters can be powered ON/OFF using the _power_ button on top of the cluster details.
-This button will typically show in green colour when a cluster is powered ON, and grey when powered OFF.
+Kubernetes clusters can be powered ON/OFF using the **power** button on top of the cluster details.
+This button will typically show in <span class="green">**green**</span> when a cluster is powered ON, and grey when powered OFF.

 ## Stopping and Restarting a Cluster